Maddy2001dev/order-pizza/README.md

+This project utilizing redux toolkit for managing global UI state and react router for routing, i've used new react router +v6.4 feature for declaring routes and for reading and writing data (CRUD operations) ustilized loaders and actions, its kinda a good alternative for tanstack query (react query) library. this new feature of react router provides a lot for us like error handling and showing a fallback during loading phases, i've used built-in react-router-dom "Form component" for user's input considerations.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.